kengibson1111/tour-of-go/README.md

 ## Lessons

-* errors - another interface from the core package fmt is error.
-Many golang functions and methods return an instance of an error implementation.
-Then the caller can check if the returned error is nil and react appropriately.
-The sample code shows how to implement the error interface.
-In run(), MyError is created and the pointer is returned which aligns with the pointer receiver of the Error() method defined in the error interface.
-So the runtime knows MyError implements the error interface and binds it.
-Now MyError's Error() method can be called through the error interface by any other function.
-In this case, Println can call it.

 * EXERCISE (errors) - implemented based on the instructions.
 The error type does not have to be a struct.
 In this case, it is a float64.
 Similar to the previous lesson trying to emphasize golang best practices around error generation and handling.